Clint Capela NBA Playoffs Player Props: Hawks vs. Celtics

 - Capela's opponents, the Celtics, have a middling offensive tempo, ranking 16th in the NBA with 101.9 possessions per game, while his Hawks rank 10th in possessions per game with 102.9.

-- Allowing 111.4 points per game, the Celtics are the fourth-ranked squad in the league defensively.
+- The Celtics are the 18th-ranked squad in the NBA, giving up 44.0 rebounds per contest.

-- On the glass, the Celtics have conceded 44 rebounds per game, which puts them 18th in the league.

-- Conceding 23.1 assists per contest, the Celtics are the second-ranked team in the NBA.
+- The Celtics allow 23.1 assists per game, second-ranked in the NBA.

 Clint Capela vs. the Celtics